alexandrucanavoiu/UltraOrienteering/readme.md

 Documentation for the Ultra Orienteering Ranking Software can be found on the [Ultra Orienteering Official Webiste](http://www.ultra-orienteering.drumetiimontane.ro).

-Remeber this software is running in offline mode.
+Remember this software is running in offline mode.

 ## SETUP